 a transcription factor that contains both basic helix-loop-helix and leucine zipper structural features.
 Plays a critical role in the differentiation of various cell types including neural crest- derived melanocytes, mast cells, osteoclasts and optic cup-derived retinal pigment epithelium.
 Two isoforms are known: the M-isoform is expressed exclusively in melanocytes, while the A-isoform has a much broader range of expression.
 Mutations in MITF can lead to Waardenburg syndrome.
 Ten alternatively spliced isoforms have been described.
 Note: This description may include information from UniProtKB.

-Protein type: Transcription factor; DNA binding protein
+Protein type: DNA-binding; Transcription factor; Oncoprotein

-Cellular Component: protein complex; nucleus
+Cellular Component: protein complex; cytoplasm; nucleus

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.